7 Guidelines for Building a Home Gym in Your Apartment

 Key Versatile Equipment: Dumbbells and Skipping Rope

-1. Focus on versatile equipment
+Focus on versatile equipment for your Apartment Gym at Home

-When starting the journey towards building a home gym, get specific about what you want out of this new experience.
+When starting the journey towards building an apartment home gym, get specific about what you want out of this new experience.
 Lei Fei of Crossfit RTP has some specific questions for you to think about.
 “Consider what fitness level you’re looking to achieve,” he says.
 “What types of exercises would be most appropriate for you to get started?
 Would it be predominantly weight and resistance training?
 Or cardio machines like a stationary bike, treadmill, etc?
 Or a mix of both?”

 Make sure to take inventory of the gear you have, too: “When building a home gym or maintaining a workout routine in a small space, start by evaluating the equipment you already own.
 Supplement with space-efficient items like resistance bands or a TRX system if necessary,” says Sergio Pedemonte, CEO of Your House Fitness.
 “For in-home gyms in apartments, essentials include dumbbells, kettlebells, resistance bands, and cushioned padding to reduce noise.”